Our Montessori Curriculum

 Music and Movement

 Physical growth and muscle development are precursors to intellectual development.
 The Montessori philosophy brings together music, dance and song.
 An early appreciation of music and movement will contribute to the overall development of the child.
-Expert Music teachers engage the children in cultural and meaningful songs that express joy and happiness.

 Our school campuses have wonderful playgrounds.
 Supervised outdoor play takes place during recess, lunch, and after-school hours.
 The campuses also house an outdoor patio with area allocated for a butterfly, vegetable, and herb gardens.